RushithaP/Group3/README.md

 * Pratheeka Thummala

 ## Introduction to Problem or Opportunity
-Banking sector is a booming industry where it earns the majority of its profits from interest on the loan they assign.
+The banking sector is a booming industry where it earns the majority of its profits from interest on the loan they assign.
 And computers nowadays are intelligent enough to perform nearly all human tasks.
 In light of this, we are currently training a model to know if a customer is likely to get loan approval or not.
 For this, we have gathered data from websites like Google, Kaggle and UCI merged them into one depending on the features that are relevant for us to work on.
 We will use different classification algorithms employing techniques like standardization, feature extraction, Principal Component Analysis (PCA) and modeling  to arrive at our solution and identify which one (algorithm) gives us the maximum accuracy

 ## Research Question
+The outcome of the project is whether or not the loan is sanctioned after considering all the records of a particular person.
+Loan sanction depends on income, age, qualification, the purpose of taking loan.
+Since we are using other variables to describe the outcome i.e., with the help of income we are predicting if we get the loan or not.
+So we are performing a predictive analysis here.
-* Extract features/variables which actually decide if the loan can be sanctioned or not, other than the Property_Area?
+* Extract features/variables which will decide if the loan can be sanctioned or not, other than the Property_Area?
 * Which classifier or algorithm will provide the maximum accuracy amongst all.

 ## Data Resources